gillty1995/se_project_react/README.md

 **Final Thoughts**

-UI runs smoothly with the new api, and the profile route is set up but can use updates.
-I would've liked to add a delete confirmation modal but ran out of time.
+UI runs smoothly with backend express project.
+Users are able to register and log-in to their custom profile now.
+They can add new items to their main page, and favorite specific items as well.
+They can customize their profile in the profile section's sidebar options.
+All user data is safely protected using proper authorization techniques.

 **Plug Ins**